RestComm/sip-servlets/sip-servlets-examples/call-forwarding/readme.txt

 To use:
 You can run Tomcat.
 Start two SIP Phones.
-One should be setup such as the From Header should be one of the following address : sip:forward-sender@sip-servlets.com or sip:forward-sender@127.0.0.1 The other one should be setup as forward-receiver on ip address 127.0.0.1 and port 5090
+One phone should be setup as forward-receiver on ip address 127.0.0.1 and port 5090

 The SIP phone doesn't have to be registered.
 We recommend using 3CX Phone, SJ Phone or WengoPhone.